barbosayyy/ML-Unity/README.md

 # ML Unity
  My implementation of Machine Learning in a project using Unity's MLagents

+PS: The missing packages are from MLagents release 17 (com.unity.ml-agents & com.unity.ml-agents.extensions)

 How to use ML:

 Creating a new Brain: